All gas powered ATVs will have at least one spark plug, if not two, and will need to be replaced.

 Overall, I suggest replacing the spark plugs every year, especially when you do your routine oil change and service.

-Will A Bad Spark Plug Keep An ATV From Starting?
+A Bad Spark Plug Will Keep An ATV From Starting

 A bad spark plug will keep an ATV or side by side from starting.